 Australia has seven of the top 100 institution of higher learning in the world!
 Australia sits above the likes of Germany, the Netherlands and Japan, placing eighth in the Universitas 2012 U21 Ranking of National Higher Education Systems.

-Request Information Master's Degrees in Social Sciences in Sydney in Australia 2018
+Request Information Master's Degrees in Social Sciences in New South Wales in Australia 2018

 The Master of Applied Policy, offered by the UTS Institute for Public Policy and Governance (UTS: IPPG), is designed for middle-level and senior professionals and practitioners in the public, private and non-profit sectors seeking to enhance their knowledge, skills base and career opportunities.
 It provides a transdisciplinary basis for understanding policy across these sectors.
 The course examines the development and implementation of policy in practice; policy research skills and methodologies; the making and evaluation of policy; and program implementation and management.
 The course is informed by the applied policy and social research experience of the UTS: IPPG with government, industry and community in the Australian context and internationally. [+]